jenkinsci/proxmox-plugin/README.md

 ## Description

-This plugin allows the use of Proxmox virtual machines as slaves in Jenkins.
+This plugin allows the use of Proxmox virtual machines as agents in Jenkins.

 ## Limitations